Outdoor Pens & Runs for Tortoises

 To prevent your tortoise from seeing through the wire panel walls and trying to get out through them, cover the bottom of the run about a foot high with wooden boards, plants, or chain link fence slats.
 You can also plant grasses or vines along the sides as a vision barrier.

 Wood or plastic timber kits

-A fast and easy way to construct an outdoor enclosure for a baby or a small tortoise is to use ready-made sandbox or raised garden bed kits made from wood or composite plastic timbers.
+A fast and easy way to construct an outdoor enclosure for a baby or a small tortoise is to use ready made sandbox or raised garden bed kits made from wood or composite plastic timbers.
 These kits are easy to put together.
-Plastic timber pens require no maintenance and they last practically forever because they do not rot.
-They tolerate rain, heat, and frost.
+Plastic timber pens require no maintenance and they can last a long time because they do not rot.

 Some raised bed garden kits even have a wire net bottom and a top frame.
 Others come with a canopy frame.
 All you need to do is to attach some wire mesh or netting to the top.

 Many people like to build their own tortoise pens and houses from scratch, but not everyone has the interest, time, space, or tools to do so.
 Or the big truck to haul the building materials home in the first place. :O)